Environmental Justice Initiative

-Environmental Justice Initiative (EJI) attempts to make any intervention in environmental protection more sensitive to human well being without compromising on environmental protection and conservation strategies.
-Besides, the effective enforcement of environmental rights lies in equipping communities to take part in environmental decision-making.
-The EJI firmly believes that the right to a clean environment is a basic human right, and has been actively involved in fighting environmental degradation that affects the lives and livelihood of the poor.
+The Environmental Justice Initiative (EJI) attempts to make any intervention in environmental protection more sensitive to human well-being without compromising on environmental protection and conservation strategies.
+EJI firmly believes that the right to a clean environment is a basic human right, and has been actively involved in fighting environmental degradation that affects the lives and livelihood of the poor.

-- Violation of basic rights such as access to clean water and natural resources to vulnerable communities.
+- Violation of basic rights such as access to clean air, water, soil, food, health